software-students-spring2025/0-git-practice-v2-ChuqiaoHuang/instructions.md

 ## Forking workflow

 In this part, we will practice the **forking workflow**, also known as the **open source workflow**.
-Developers following this type of workflow interact with at least 3 different copies of a repository: the original **remote** repository that the developer ultimately intends to contribute to; a remote **clone** of that official repositor, known as a "`fork`"; and a local clone of the fork, where the developer makes changes.
+Developers following this type of workflow interact with at least 3 different copies of a repository: the original **remote** repository that the developer ultimately intends to contribute to; a remote **clone** of that official repository, known as a "`fork`"; and a local clone of the fork, where the developer makes changes.

 ### Find another repository to work with